 For now, the IJNet Slack community is just in English; if demand is high enough, we can create new communities for any of our other languages.

-To join the IJNet Slack group, simply fill out the form below, hit submit and click on the link provided.
+To join the IJNet Slack group, simply click on the link provided below.
 You’ll receive an email with further instructions on getting signed up.

 Thanks for being a part of the IJNet community!

 Main image CC-licensed by Flickr via Giorgio Minguzzi.